GhoulofGSG9/Ghouls-Balance-Mod/README.md

 - Adrenaline
     - Adrenaline no longer increases the energy regeneration rate.
 It did increase the regeneration rate 1/sec per shell.
 The default energy regeneration rate is 10/sec.
     - Adrenaline increases now the max energy by 20 energy per shell (instead by only 10).
 Default max energy is 100.
+- Vampirism
+    - Vampirism now also restors carapace (alien armor)
+    - Vampirsim now restores a fraction of your max health instead of a static amount:
+        - Fraction for each shell / attack:
+        - Skulk Bite: 8% (6-8.9 hp)
+        - Gorge Spit: 3% (4.8-5.5 hp)
+        - Lerk Bite: 4.76% (7.1-8.3 hp)
+        - Fade Swipe: 3% (7.5-9.3 hp)
+        - Fade Stab: 6% (15-18.6 hp)
+        - Onos Gore: 1.5% (18-25.2 hp)
 - Advanced Amory
     - The Advanced Amory now repairs armor and removes parasite

 ###All Changes: